Technology

 Also look for a stove that will allow you to remove the grate, so wood can be burnt on the base of the stove, instead of the grate.

-If you live in a smoke controlled area, you will only be able to burn smokeless fuel, such as anthracite coal, on a multi-fuel stove.
+If you have a multi-fuel stove and live in a smoke-controlled area, you will only be able to burn smokeless fuel - such as anthracite coal.

-For more information on what you need to consider when buying a stove, take a look at our page on how to buy a stove.
+For more information on what you need to consider when buying a stove, take a look at our expert advice on how to buy a stove.

 Wood burning stoves